refinedev/refine/documentation/docs/api-reference/core/hooks/useSelect/index.md

 ```
 ### `defaultValue`

 Allows to make options selected by default.
 Adds extra options to `<select>` component.
-It uses `useMany` so `defaultValue` can be an array of strings like follows.
+In some cases like there are many entries for the `<select>` and pagination is required, `defaultValue` may not be present in the current visible options and this can break the `<select>` component.
+To avoid such cases, A seperate `useMany` query is sent to the backend with the `defaultValue` and appended to the options of `<select>`, ensuring the default values exist in the current options array.
+Since it uses `useMany` to query the necessary data, the `defaultValue` can be a single value or an array of values like the following:

 ```tsx
 useSelect({